 Step 4 > Upload documents

 Your role selections will determine the competency documents (licences, cards and qualifications) which you will need to upload in the system to prove your worker can perform the chosen role/s.
-Pegasus will validate the documents you have uploaded during the registration of your workers.
+Avetta will validate the documents you have uploaded during the registration of your workers.

 Contractor cards